This post was updated on Aug 20, 2020.

-What genes are important for your phenotype?
-Many scientists (possibly you!) study diseases for which the underlying genetic cause is not entirely known.
-Identifying which genes are important for a phenotype can lead to a wealth of additional experiments investigating the role of individual genes or entire pathways in a particular disease process and could aid in the development of novel therapies.
-While CRISPR/Cas9 is certainly not the first means to carry out so-called “forward genetic screening experiments”, it is certainly the most robust.
+What genes are important in your phenotype of interest?
+Many scientists study diseases for which the underlying genetic cause is not entirely known.
+Identifying which genes are important for a phenotype can lead to a wealth of additional experiments investigating the role of individual genes or entire pathways in a particular disease process.
+While CRISPR is certainly not the first means to carry out so-called “forward genetic screening experiments”, it is certainly the most robust.
 In this blog post, we will discuss how CRISPR libraries are being used to perform genome-wide screens and highlight some of the reagents that have been made publicly available through Addgene.

 A major advantage of CRISPR/Cas9 over previous genome editing techniques is its simplicity and versatility.
-The CRISPR/Cas9 system consists of two components: the non-specific endonuclease (Cas9) and a single stranded guide RNA (gRNA).
-The ~20 nucleotide “targeting” sequence within the gRNA is user defined, and can be easily modified to target Cas9 to virtually any genomic locus, provided the target is unique compared to the rest of the genome and located immediately 5’ to a protospacer adjacent motif (PAM) sequence.
-Co-delivery of wild-type Cas9 and a gRNA generates a double-strand break in the target DNA, which, when repaired through error-prone non-homologous end joining (NHEJ), results in a loss-of-function mutation within the target gene.
-CRISPR/Cas9 can also be used to activate or repress target genes without permanently modifying the genome by using nuclease dead Cas9 (dCas9) and dCas9-activators/repressors.
-More information about the mechanism of CRISPR/Cas9 and the various technologies that are available through Addgene can be found on our website.
+CRISPR/Cas9 consists of two components: the non-specific endonuclease (Cas9) and a single stranded guide RNA (gRNA).
+The ~20 nucleotide targeting sequence within the gRNA is defined by the user, and it can be easily modified to target Cas9 to virtually any genomic locus, provided the target is unique compared to the rest of the genome and located immediately 5’ to a protospacer adjacent motif (PAM) sequence.
+Co-delivery of wild-type Cas9 and a gRNA generates a double-strand break in the target DNA, which, when repaired through error-prone non-homologous end joining (NHEJ), usually results in a loss-of-function mutation within the target gene.
+CRISPR can also be used to activate or repress target genes without permanently modifying the genome.
+If you'd like to brush up on the various CRISPR technologies, check out Addgene's CRISPR Guide.

 Next-generation sequencing - CRISPR libraries contain thousands of gRNA plasmids, discerned only by a unique barcode on each plasmid.
 As such, sequencing CRISPR libraries after amplification and after a screen requires the use of next-generation sequencing.

-Representation - Most libraries contain >3 gRNAs per target gene, and maintaining the distribution of each gRNA within the population (“representation”) is absolutely essential.
+Representation - Most libraries contain 3-6 gRNAs per target gene, and maintaining the distribution of each gRNA within the population is key.
 Loss of representation due to enrichment or depletion of specific gRNAs can lead to skewed results.

 Selecting a cell type - Theoretically, any cell type can be used in a CRISPR screen.
 However, maintaining sufficient representation within your mutant population requires a massive amount of cells as starting material.
 Therefore, cell types that are of low abundance are not particularly well suited for genome-wide screening.

 Avoid false positives and false negatives – As with any experiment, the use of appropriate controls, multiple replicates and several cell types can strengthen your results.
-Furthermore, enrichment or depletion of multiple gRNAs targeting the same gene can be strong evidence that a particular gene is actually important for a given phenotype.
-Each “hit” from the screen should be independently validated to ensure that the desired modification produces the phenotype you screened for in the first place.
+Enrichment or depletion of multiple gRNAs targeting the same gene can be strong evidence that a particular gene is actually important for a given phenotype.
+Each hit from the screen should be independently validated to ensure that the desired modification produces the phenotype you screened for in the first place.

 With the proper experimental design and validation practices, CRISPR libraries can help you learn a lot about your phenotype of interest.
-To learn a bit about how CRISPR/Cas9 can be used in other types of experiments, check out our CRISPR/Cas9 Plasmids and Resources Page.
+For more detailed information on CRISPR screens check out Addgene’s 2016 publication “Practical Considerations for Using Pooled Lentiviral CRISPR Libraries” (McDade et al., 2016).
+To learn a bit about how CRISPR/Cas9 can be used in other types of experiments, check out our CRISPR Plasmids and Resources Page.

 Additional Resources on the Addgene Blog